nicolemne/studio-north-project/README.md

 For first time viewers I wanted to make the website visually inticing as well as having a clear understanding what the website is about.
 Together with the hero image and text, side images and introduction text, the first page quickly suggests that this is a music recording studio.

-If the front page has piqued the viewers interest, and they would like to learn more about the studio, they have a gallery to visit, as well as social media links, which are both easy accessible.
+If the front page has piqued the viewers interest and they would like to learn more about the studio, they can visit the studio gallery, as well as the social media links in the footer, which are both easily accessible.

 ## Design